culturesofknowledge/emplaces/design/display.md

 See also the section on 'Includes' below, for an early discussion of what may need to become a third class of metadata (or a sub-class of 'additional).

+### Uncertainties

+Data on calendars, and on historical hierarchies (only) will need to be optionally marked as any combination of 'Uncertain', 'Inferred', and 'Approximate'.

+TBD how to indicate this in the interface (possibly using a set of symbols, and possibly only in the associated 'Source' pop-up).

 ## Preferred Place Name; alternative names

 **Priority:** High